Articular rheumatism healed

 The patient had been treated with antirheumatic drugs to no avail - particularly corticosteroids which had actually made him worse.

-Dental examination showed 32 sound caries-free teeth in his mouth - as many other patients of Dr Adler's he had an outwardly perfect set of teeth.
+Dental examination showed 32 sound cavity-free teeth in his mouth - as many other patients of Dr Adler's he had an outwardly perfect set of teeth.
 X-rays however revealed two "interfering" factors which potentiated each other:

-Impacted wisdom teeth on both sides (due to lack of space a tooth becomes a "neural" interference field) together with an extended area of jaw bone destruction surrounding their roots (large periodontal pocket plus osteitis [inflammation of the jaw bone]).
+Impacted wisdom teeth on both sides (due to lack of space a tooth becomes a "neural" interference field) together with an extended area of jaw bone destruction surrounding their roots (large gum pocket plus osteitis [inflammation of the jaw bone]).

 Both wisdom teeth were extracted and the infected bone curetted (debrided).